urtzienriquez/ewl/README.md

-# Evaporative Water Loss
+# Evaporative Water Loss of Amphibians

-R code (ewlR function) to compute evaporative water loss and skin resistance of frogs or salamanders measured in air flow chambers (see REF for experimental protocol).
+R code (ewlR function) to compute evaporative water loss and skin resistance of frogs or salamanders measured in air flow chambers (see e.g. Young *et al.* 2005 for experimental protocol).
 I want to thank **Keith A. Christian** for help with calculations (see [ EWL calculations explained ](#ewl-calculations-explained)).

 These parameters are required: